Practice Locations

 Clinical Interests for Referring Providers

 My clinical interests include the overlap between Behavioral Neurology and Movement Disorders, with fellowship training in both sub-specialties.
-The neuropsychiatric symptoms of Parkinson's disease, including cognitive impairment, psychosis, apathy, depression and fatigue, are a particular interest.
-My clinical research focuses on better evaluating functionality and independence as related to cognition in Parkinson's disease, as well as discovering new methods of measuring and improving quality of life for people with cognitive impairment.
-I am the site co-principal investigator for the University of Colorado's Lewy Body Dementia Association Research Center of Excellence, focusing on providing examplary clinical care, education and outreach, and new research studies for Parkinson's disease dementia and dementia with Lewy bodies.
+Dementia with Lewy bodies, as well as the neuropsychiatric symptoms of Parkinson's disease, including cognitive impairment, psychosis, apathy, depression and fatigue, are a particular interest.
+My clinical research focuses on the development and validation of cognitive outcome measures that are ecologically valid and personally meaningful, including measures of cognitively demanding daily functions and posterior cortical symptoms.
+Complementary treatments of cognitive impairment and related daily function and wellbeing, including neurologic music therapy and cannabis-based therapies, are also a focus.
+I am the site principal investigator for the University of Colorado's Lewy Body Dementia Association Research Center of Excellence, focusing on providing examplary clinical care, education and outreach, and new research studies for Parkinson's disease dementia and dementia with Lewy bodies.